AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/getting-started.md

 # Getting started for Managers

-Getting started as a Manager in Captivate Prime.
+Getting started as a Manager in Learning Manager.

 The getting started page aids you to traverse through the key features of the application.